 Traditionally, the graphite industry’s bread and butter has been its use in refractory (or “heat-resistant”) bricks, which line the inside of blast furnaces to protect them from the heat generated in steelmaking.

-Each lithium-ion battery requires 60kg of graphite – more than twice the amount of lithium needed.
+An EV lithium-ion battery requires around 60kg of graphite – more than twice the amount of lithium needed.

 But major battery makers such as BYD and Panasonic have very specific quality requirements for their batteries, and industry watchers see that market as hard to break into, given China is the main producer of spherical graphite.

 In 2021, China will produce more than 700,000 tonnes of flake graphite which accounts for 70% of global flake graphite production.